 Registered Canadian Charitable Organization number: 799576335RR0001

-We are a BIPOC group of dedicated educators, youth, university students and humanitarians from across Canada who decided that our responsibility to children, youth and university students involved caring about their emotional and psychological, mental health, as well as their physical wellbeing so that learning could be achieved and students could reach their full potential.
+We are a multi-faith, BIPOC group of dedicated educators, youth, university students and humanitarians from across Canada who decided that our responsibility to children, youth and university students involved caring about their emotional and psychological, mental health, as well as their physical wellbeing so that learning could be achieved and students could reach their full potential.

 We, as Educators, learned very quickly in our careers that we needed to create a safe, accepting, and engaging space within our classrooms free of the stress, discrimination, emotional turmoil and trauma which negatively affects and prevents learning.
 Our commitment became to work with parents, professionals, and most importantly, our students to educate and increase awareness of mental health challenges for children, youth and university students.

 Our National Collaboration for Youth Mental Health was an unincorporated, grassroots organization established in 2002, which relied on various donations from staff of large organizations and the kindness of professionals who volunteered and provided their professional services for free.
 The donations were monetary, the sponsoring of event room rentals for mental health summits and forums, and the donations of room rentals for our events.
 We are also grateful for the outpouring of volunteers from a wide spectrum of organizations.
 The Arts communities across Canada and the United States have given our National Collaboration immense support, which led to performers, such as LeCrae donating their time and performances to our Youth summits and forums.